 The translated text given by the translator is then integrated with the movie according to the time code so that the subtitle appears exactly when the dialogue is being said.
 Integration is the third component of the cost that the client has to pay.
 Usually there are 20 subtitles in a minute and an Integration fee is charged based on the complicity and time period of the project.
 We provide subtitling services in more than 200+ languages by our native speakers in all associated programs.

 Our team performs subtitling in 3 stages.
 The first stage is source script with time code in which the client either gives us the script, or we transcribe it by listening to the voices in the video.
 The time code refers to the exact point when the dialogue starts within the movie.
-The script is then sent for translation with clear instruction to the translator alongside other relevant information that helps them do their job well.
+The script is then sent for translation with clear instruction to the legal translator alongside other relevant information that helps them do their job well.

 The translated text given by the translator is then integrated within the movie according to the time code so that the subtitle appears exactly when the dialogue is being said.
 With more than 200+ languages available, you can confidently rely on ASLT for your subtitling needs.